angelware-net/Spectre/README.md

 - Friends List: See who's online and their status.
 - Notifications: Get system-level notifications for invites, requests, friend requests, and more.

-## WIP

-- User / World Cards: Show data on users and worlds.
-- Friends List Filters: Adjust how your friends list is organized.
-- Feed: A websocket feed with customizable filters for events.
-- Settings: A more customizable experience.

 ## Credits

 - [Community-driven VRCAPI Docs](https://vrchatapi.github.io/docs/api/)